mogzol/react-angularjs-adapter/README.md

 ### Caveats

 - The Angular app must be bootstrapped before attempting to render any converted components in React.
+- If your page contains multiple bootstrapped AngularJS applications, you should pass the correct `$injector` as the third parameter to `angular2react`, instead of setting a default one with the `setDefaultInjector` function.
 - Only one-way bindings (`<` and `@`) are supported, because React props only allow passing data from parent to child.
 Instead of two-way bindings, consider using callback functions bound with `<`.
 Note that such callbacks will be run from outside the context of AngularJS, so you may need to use `$scope.$apply` to see the changes.
 - While you can use `children` as a binding, you cannot pass elements as children, only primitive data.
 For example, you couldn't do something like:
   ```tsx